Are Your Hands Going Numb?

 Physical therapists, massage therapists, and chiropractors have been using

 myofascial release massage to successfully treat carpal tunnel syndrome for decades.
-The reason it works so effectively is because of the
+The reason it works so effectively is because of the way this massage is performed.

 The practitioner kneads the tissues over the wrist joint.
 This action breaks apart adhesions on the tendons beneath.
 (It’s these adhesions which cause inflammation and swelling the first place.)
 With daily massage, eventually the adhesions dissolve completely and the tendons are less swollen.
 That means they no longer push on the median nerve, and symptoms are eliminated.